-Having decided between an extension or loft conversion, the first step is to choose an architect/structural engineer.
+Having decided between an extension or loft conversion, the first step is to choose an architect and structural engineer.
 Whilst an architect can provide the general layout of the proposals, he will need to engage separately the services of a qualified structural engineer to determine structural member sizes for the approval of Building Regulations.
-The fees of this work will generally be additional to the architect's fees.
-Paramount Structural Engineering Services Ltd (PSESL) can undertake both of the above functions on an overall agreed fee.
+The fees for this work will generally be additional to the architect's fees.
+Paramount Structural Engineering Services Ltd (PSESL) can undertake both of the above functions for an overall agreed fee.

 Unless the extension or loft conversion falls within the limits of Permitted Development, planning approval will be required.
 There are special rules for developments in conservation areas.
 Please contact us for up to date advice on current rules for your area.
 Whilst Planning permission is never guaranteed, PSESL has achieved a high success rate on applications.

 If Planning Application is refused, you have the option of either amending the plans or appealing to the Planning Inspectorate against the decision.
 Further information on the appeals process can be obtained from the Planning Inspectorate website.

 This relates to the size of the extensions or loft conversions which are permitted without the need for planning permission.
 The latest information may be obtained from the Planning Portal .
 It is strongly advised to confirm these specific requirements by either contacting your Local Authority Planning Department or PSESL.

 The fees which need to be considered are, of course, for the preparation of detailed plans and any associated structural calculations.
 Then there are Planning Application fees (if planning permission is required) and Building Regulations fees and Thames Water consent where necessary.